 This paradigm translates to a number of devices expressing their interest for a service provided by a server device.
 For example, a server device can be a sensor delivering temperature readings on the basis of delivery criteria, like changes in acquisition value or age of the latest acquisition.
-In building automation networks, this paradigm may be closely related to the SS paradigm as servers, which are connected to the backbone or outside the building, can subscribe to data collectors that are present at strategic places in the building automation network.
-The use of PS will probably differ significantly from installation to installation.
+In building automation networks, this paradigm may be closely related to the SS paradigm given that